Quicr/quicr-arch-spec/moq-arch.md

 on top of QUIC datagrams.
 The working group would need to sort this out and consider the possibility of using both for different types of data and if there should be support for a semi-reliable transport of data.
-Some objects, for example the manifest, you nearly always want to receive in a reliable way while other objects have to be realtime.
+Some objects, for example the manifest {{#manifest} would always want to be received in a reliable way while other objects may have to be realtime.

 ## QUIC Congestion Control

 The basic idea in BBR of speeding up to probe then slowing down to drain the queue build up caused during probe can work fine with real time applications.
-However the the current implementations in QUIC do not seem optimized for real time applications and have some time where the slow down causes too much jitter.
-To not have playout drops, the jitter buffers add latency to compensate for this.
+However the the current implementations in QUIC do not seem optimized for real time applications and have some times where the slow down causes too much jitter.
+To not have playout drops, the jitter buffers adds latency to compensate for this.
 Probing for the RTT has been one of the phases that causes particular problems for this.
 To reduce the latency of QUIC, this work should coordinate with the QUIC working group to have the QUIC working group develop congestion control